 Quick Black Bean and Sweet Potato Chili

 With the addition of sweet potatoes, this easy chili is filling and warming.
 Baking or microwaving the sweet potatoes ahead of time cuts down on both the preparation as well as the cooking time.
 Enjoy leftovers for a thermos lunch or subsequent dinners.
-Serve with stone-ground whole grain tortillas — they’re great for dipping into the chili, or even for grabbing some of it, soft taco style.
-Or, fresh corn bread is a wonderful companion as well.
-Serve with a simple salad or any of VegKitchen’s coleslaws and/or a side of sautéed greens or steamed broccoli.
+Fresh corn bread is a wonderful companion.
+Serve with a simple salad or any of VegKitchen’s coleslaws and/or a side of sautéed greens.
+If you need a last-minute idea for a vegan main dish for Thanksgiving dinner, this is a great choice.
 Adapted from The Vegetarian Family Cookbook.

 - 2 tablespoons extra virgin olive oil